ReneBri/NotesApp-Frontend/README.md

 Please, if you come across this and have any feedback or ideas for improvement, I would be happy to hear from you.

+So far in this documentation I cover:
+1. Authentication Hooks
+2. Routeing
+3. Modals
+4. Auth Context API

 More documentation to come over the next week...

 ## AUTHENTICATION HOOKS